-- 3. Slide the motor back over onto the square shaft, and reinstall the four mounting bolts. - 4.
-The motor and brake assembly must be installed (or another way devised) to hold the slideout in the retracted position prior to traveling. - 5.
+- 1. Slide the motors back over onto the square shaft, and reinstall the four mounting bolts at each motor. - 2.
+The motor and brake assembly must be installed or another way devised to hold the slideout in the retracted position prior to traveling. - 3.
 Take the coach to an authorized service center for diagnosis and repair.